vingiancode/quartz/content/math/m0-formal-language.md

 2. If $\phi$ and $\psi$ are *wffs*, then $(\neg \phi)$ and $(\phi \text{AND} \psi)$ are *wffs*, and similarly for other *connectives* in the *FCC*, with parentheses enclosing each application.
 3. If $\phi$ is a *wff* and $x$ is a *variable* *symbol*, then $\exists x \phi$ is a *wff*.

 > The *propositional-formal-language* is a very elemental *formal-language* and it lacks the power to express ideas more complex than true or false statements.
-As we've said, the *predicative-formal-language* is a generalization that adds to it the power to talk about about *variables* and [existence](#existential-quantifier).
+As we've said, the *predicative-formal-language* is a generalization that adds to it the power to talk about *variables* and [existence](#existential-quantifier).
 This seemingly simple addition might not seem to represent a big change, but incredibly, it ends up providing the *formal-language* with (as we'll see a little later) the power to express all the mathematics known to the moment!!

 ## additional-quantifiers